 Outdoor sports enthusiasts are often also environmentalists.
 We want to protect the world we play in, and part of that is doing what we can to combat climate change.
 Unfortunately, the pursuit of adventure sports often involves a lot of travel, both on a large scale -- international trips -- and on a daily basis (your drive to the trailhead).
 Join me in pledging to minimize the carbon impact of our recreation by finding adventures close to home and using alternative methods of transit!

 Different sports might require different metrics -- if you're a road biker or sea kayaker, you might want to use miles.
-As a mountain biker, skier, trail runner, and kayaker, I'm pledging to gain at least 150,000 feet of elevation without driving my car in 2018.
+As a mountain biker, skier, trail runner, and kayaker, I pledged to gain at least 150,000 feet of elevation without driving my car in 2018 and I succeeded (barely) through biking, trail running, and even kayaking and skiing (from home!).
 Join me by signing up and setting your own goals!

 The simplest way to join is to sign up here.
 You can set goals, update progress and share with friends.

 You can also use the hashtag #carfreechallenge on social media to help spread the message!

 If you're on Strava, your activities can be automatically tracked here.
 Sign up with Strava or link your existing user account later.
 Then, just mark your carbon neutral activities with the hashtag #carfreechallenge in the title and we'll find them automatically and tally them towards your goals.